-Many public service organisations took on the COVID-19 pandemic with effective leadership and extraordinary sacrifices from frontline workers.
+Many public service organizations took on the COVID-19 pandemic with effective leadership and extraordinary sacrifices from frontline workers.
 After months of managing the crisis while doing the everyday work of government, nations are opening up again.
-They must balance protecting citizens’ health with kick-starting operations and economies.
+They must balance protecting citizens’ health with kickstarting operations and economies.

 The now: Take stock.
 Take action.